Mangkoot/frontend-nanodegree-feedreader/README.md

 # Project Overview

-This is part of the *Front End NanoDegree* program with Udacity.
+This is part of the *Front End NanoDegree* program at Udacity.com.
-The purpose of this project was to make tests that proves the code is correct, using Jasmine to validate.
+The purpose of this project was to make tests that prove the code is correct, using Jasmine to validate.

 ## How to